Small, well-built Chinese EV called the Seagull poses a big threat to the US auto industry

 A tiny, low-priced electric car called the Seagull has American automakers and politicians trembling.

-Tariffs on imported Chinese vehicles will keep the Seagull out of America for now, and it likely would sell for more than 12 grand if imported.
+Tariffs on imported Chinese vehicles probably will keep the Seagull away from America’s shores for now, and it likely would sell for more than 12 grand if imported.

-But the rapid emergence of low-priced EVs from China could shake up the global auto industry in ways not seen since Japanese makers arrived during the oil crises of the 1970s.
+But the rapid emergence of low-priced EVs from China could shake up the global auto industry in ways not seen since Japanese makers exploded on the scene during the oil crises of the 1970s.
 BYD, which stands for “Build Your Dreams,” could be a nightmare for the U.S. auto industry.

 “Any car company that’s not paying attention to them as a competitor is going to be lost when they hit their market,” said Sam Fiorani, a vice president at AutoForecast Solutions near Philadelphia.
 “BYD’s entry into the U.S. market isn’t an if.
 It's a when.”